ryan4orce/fullstackbootcamp/flow_visualization/flow_visualization.rst

 .. note::

-  Estimated time to complete: 15-30 MINUTES
+  In this lab, you will use the VM's you cloned from the **AHV: Managing Workloads** lab.
+The naming prefix used for those clones was **flow-<initials>-clone#**

+  Make sure you are using *your* VM's to prevent interference with other lab users.

-The previous exercise, Secure Applications with Microsegmentation, you created an application policy, **Protect-app-abc**,  which allowed all traffic in monitor mode.
+The previous exercise, Secure Applications with Microsegmentation, you created an application policy, **Protect-app-<initials>**,  which allowed all traffic in monitor mode.
 This can be combined with visualization to detect unexpected traffic flows and add them to the policy if desired.

 In this exercise you will use a policy in monitor mode to add detected traffic flows to the policy.